kubernetes/community/committee-steering/governance/annual-reports.md

 # Kubernetes Community Group Annual Reports

-This document outlines the bootstrap process for an annual reporting and communication structure for Special Interest Groups (SIGs), Working Groups (WGs) , User Groups (UGs), and Committees
+This document outlines the process for an annual reporting and communication structure for Special Interest Groups (SIGs), Working Groups (WGs), User Groups (UGs), and Committees.
 All policy updates will be in their respective [SIG], [WG], and [UG] governance docs as well as the general [governance] guidance.